Abbath/Calculator/README.md

 * An operator alias can be defined using syntax `<alias_operator> = <operator>`
 * Outer variables' values are captured inside user defined functions
 * A signature of the user defined function consists of a name and arity
-* Megaparsec backend is available by running with `-m` or `--megaparsec-backend` command line argument
+* Megaparsec backend is available by running with `-m` or `--megaparsec-backend` command line flag
+* Web interface can be used by running with `-w` of `--web` command line flag.
+Web interface is available on 3000 port
 * Comments are supported under Megaparsec backend with syntax `#end comment` and `{inner comment}`
 * With Megaparsec backend you shall not define operator that starts with the same symbols as the operator with higher priority
 * Autocompletion of internal functions and operators is available on the `Tab` key